mactul/system_abstraction/SA/memory/dynamic_array.md

 DynamicArray allows you to create an array which will automatically grow when you insert values into it.
 It uses a system of cast and macros to work with any type of value, a little bit like templates in C++.

-This documentation is a little bit weird because I have to documentate macros and I wanted to specify the type of every function argument, but that's not always possible.
+This documentation is a little bit weird because I have to document macros and I wanted to specify the type of every function argument, but that's not always possible.
 Especially, when I write `type`, it refers to any type in C, like `int`, `float`, `char*`, `struct point`, or even types created by typedef `uint64_t`, `SA_SocketHandler*`, etc...

 ## __Functions__